django/django/docs/binding.rst

             return True

-This defines a WebSocket binding - so it knows to send outgoing messages formatted as JSON WebSocket frames - and provides the two methods you must always provide:
+This defines a WebSocket binding - so it knows to send outgoing messages formatted as JSON WebSocket frames - and provides the three things you must always provide:

+* ``fields`` is a whitelist of fields to return in the serialized request.
+  Channels does not default to all fields for security concerns; if you want this, set it to the value ``["__all__"]``.

 * ``group_names`` returns a list of groups to send outbound updates to based on the model and action.
 For example, you could dispatch posts on different